anrl/socialgov/README.md

 Additional information
 =====
-We assume that policies can be separated into categories (e.g. democratic vs. republican, smoking vs. non-smoking), and that policies that lie within the same category work well together and have synergistic effects.
+We assume that policies can be separated into categories (e.g. Democrat vs. Republican, smoking vs. non-smoking), and that policies that lie within the same category work well together and have synergistic effects.
 Thus, the policies are modeled as an N by N matrix, where there are a total of N policies in the simulation universe, and policies are numbered in their natural ordering up to N.